 Minimum Competencies: (Skills, knowledge, and abilities.)

-COMP - Successfully uses multiple software programs independently.
-Software may include Microsoft Office, applications such as PowerPoint, Word, Excel, and Access, email, web browsers, and Peoplesoft.
+Successfully uses multiple software programs independently including Microsoft Office applications such as PowerPoint, Word, Excel, and Access, email, web browsers, and PeopleSoft

-COW - Communicates effectively one-to-one, in small groups and in public speaking contexts; writes precise, well-organized emails, letters and proposals while using appropriate vocabulary and grammar.
+Ability to write precise, well-organized emails, letters and proposals while using appropriate vocabulary and grammar;

-HEALTH – Integrates health and safety precautions into daily activities.
+Demonstrated ability to integrate health and safety precautions into daily activities

-QUALITY – Striving for excellence with our work processes and outcomes, honoring University policies and regulatory requirements.
+Demonstrated willingness to strive for excellence with work processes and outcomes, honoring policies and regulatory requirements;

-RER - Demonstrates knowledge of federal and state regulations governing the participation of human and animal research subjects.
+Demonstrated knowledge of federal and state regulations governing the participation of human and animal research subjects;

 Preferred Qualifications: (Education and experience)